Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 The model is nearly a metre long.

-We make news for you when we visit your school; news for the school publications, news for the local press.
-We can show you
+We made news for you when we visited your school; news for the school, news for the local press.

-Discussions are always under way about a number of events that the boat will attend.
-These events are confirmed but others are in planning and the list will be extended.
-We have educational events booked following our great success at schools in Woodbridge and at the Schools event at Suffolk Showground from 2015 - 2019 We can also undertake photographic and film work.
-Planning is under way for the whole of 2017 activities, please come and join us.
+Discussions were always under way about a number of events that the boat could attend.
+Educational events were agreat success at schools in Woodbridge and at the Schools event at Suffolk Showground from 2015 - 2019 It also undertake photographic and film work.

 Volunteers.

 The support team is not always the same people for every event.
-Some people are interested in re-enacting and demonstrating practical skills, some in relating academic history, others are happy meeting the general public or helping to sell our merchandising range.
-We value those who just want to support, to help to deliver, help set up, drive, maintain, clear up and bring the teas and ice creams.
+Some people are interested in re-enacting and demonstrating practical skills, some in relating academic history, others are happy meeting the general public We value those who just want to support, to help to deliver, help set up, drive, maintain, clear up and bring the teas and ice creams.
 There are many and varied tasks.
 If you want to join us, you can try it out.
 You do not have to dress as an Anglo-Saxon.
-You do not need to be a history expert, we will help you.
-You just need to join in and talk to people.
+You do not need to be a history expert, help is available.
+You just need to join in.

 What are we doing?